allanrehhoff/framework/README.md

 > The DbConnection class simulates a singleton pattern through \Database\DbConnection::getInstance();

 ##Data Objects##
+DATA OBJECTS HAS BEEN REMOVED FROM V1.8 DUE TO INCOMPATIBILITY WITH THE NEW DATABASE CLASS !

 For easier data manipulation, data objects should extend the **\Database\DBObject** class.
 Every class that extends **\Database\DBObject** must implement the following methods.